 We had three types of juice and garnishes for guests to put together a delicious drink.

-I used washi tape from Raindrop Washi Shop to create the little flags on the straws.
+I used washi tape to create the little flags on the straws.